1

 蓋墨翟,宋之大夫,善守御,為節用。 或曰并孔子時,或曰在其後。

-As for Mo Di, he was a grand master of Song, skilled in defense and protection, advocating frugal use.
+As for Mo Di, he was a grand master of Song, skilled in defense and fortification, and he advocated frugal use.
 Some say he was contemporary with Confucius, others say he came after him.